Configuring Client Authentication

 You can configure the event broker to validate the username provided by MQTT clients against the username extracted from the token.
 If they are different, the event broker rejects the connection attempt.

-This setting is included for backwards compatibility to allow OAuth providers to be converted to Message VPN OAuth profiles.
+This setting is included for backwards compatibility to allow OAuth providers (deprecated in version 9.12.1) to be converted to Message VPN OAuth profiles.
 Because it provides no security benefit, it shouldn’t be used in production environments.

 To enable MQTT username validation, enter the following command: